ZeaInc/zea-tree-view/README.md

 The zea-tree-view component comes with some handy debugging features that help understand performance issues in large complex assemblies:

-- Tree Weight debugging: after loading a massive assembly, it can be usefull to understand the weight of the tree at each point to see where the complexity exists.
+- Tree Weight debugging: after loading a massive assembly, it can be useful to understand the weight of the tree at each point to see where the complexity exists.
   This can help isolate broken geometries, or know where to prune if you are struggling to load your entire tree.
   ![image](https://user-images.githubusercontent.com/840121/145586804-b19662c7-dac7-4df2-ada7-eadbb2886184.png)
 - Geometry weight debugging ([coming soon](https://github.com/ZeaInc/zea-tree-view/issues/14)):
   The tree can also display the total number of points, lines, and triangles displayed under a given node.
-This can help clarrifly the results of various precision settings used in the production of ZCAD files.
+This can help clarify the results of various precision settings used in the production of ZCAD files.

 ### Search (coming soon)